 Peru Balsam to the rescue!

 Peru Balsam does have a scent very similar to vanilla.
 Like vanilla, it can be calming and comforting.
 It can ease nervous tension and promote tranquility.
 It creates that “homey” atmosphere and is complementary to many other essential oils.
 We have used this in holiday blends as a substitute for vanilla in synergies that are not KidSafe.
-We do have to use caution as Peru Balsam can be irritating to the skin if used above recommended amounts, so please follow instructions on label or website.
+Caution is needed, as Peru Balsam can be irritating to the skin if used above recommended amounts.
+So, please follow instructions on label or website.

 We are always looking to provide essential oils and other products that our customers find helpful, pleasing, and affordable.
 We also strive to be a transparent company, and we hope this will shed light on the background challenges that we face, and our quest to serve our customers in the best way possible.